-Imagine the biosphere as the perfect cup of tea, with people as the water, nature as the tea-leaves, and culture as the milk.
-The tea-leaves are rich and unique, but need the water to be hot so they can release the flavour, while the milk is added to make it more drinkable.
+Imagine the biosphere as the perfect cup of tea, with people as the water, nature as the tea leaves and culture as the milk.
+The tea leaves are rich and unique, but need the water to be hot so they can release the flavour, while the milk is added to make it more drinkable.

 The United Nations Educational, Scientific and Cultural Organisation (UNESCO), has developed many protected biosphere reserves around the world.
 These are areas made up of terrestrial, marine and coastal ecosystems that promote the conservation of biodiversity with sustainable use.

 At the core of the city’s biosphere is Dublin bay and Bull Island – a low-lying sand spit located between Howth and the city.
 It was declared a biosphere reserve back in 1981.

 The island is only 200 years old, developing over time from silt build up.
 It is now home to nine protected habitats, as well as two golf courses.
 Within these nine habitats, wildlife thrives.

 Dublin’s biosphere is roughly 300km squared, the core area of which extends along the coastline from Dún Laoghaire around to Howth, Ireland’s Eye and up to Portmarnock.
 Bull Island is where you’ll find some of its most intriguing specimens though.

 For example, Ireland’s only protected butterfly, the Marsh Fritillary, has made the north of Bull Island its home for part of the year.
 The best time of year to see them is around late August and September.
 You can also find Ireland’s only native lizard here.
 It’s simply called the Common Lizard.

 Bull Island birds